sahi1gaikwad/sahi1gaikwad/README.md

 - 👋 Hi, I’m @sahilgaikwaddev
 - 👀 I’m interested in Blockchain Technology
 - 🌱 I’m currently learning "Solidity, Blockchain, and Smart Contract Course – Beginner to Expert Python Tutorial" from freecodecamp
-- 💞️ I’m looking to collaborate on Blockchain projects once i get the right skills
+- 💞️ I’m looking to collaborate on Blockchain projects once have the right skills
 - 📫 Reach me on Twitter & Linkedin

 Profile links: